BCghadmin/mkdocs-bc/docs/doc_links/doclinks_index.en.md

 ## User permission set

-A user with limited rights (not SUPER) must be assigned the permission set OIX-DL SUNODOCLINKS.
+A user with limited rights (not SUPER) must be assigned the permission set CPC-DL DOCLINKMGR.

 ## Usage